KenTottszer/prog3_java_project_tamas_tottszer/README.md

    - Click "Save" to add the recipe to your collection.

 2. **Edit a Recipe**:
-   - Select a recipe from the list in the **Search Panel**.
+   - Select a recipe from the list in the Search Panel.
    - Click the "Edit Recipe" button in the toolbar.
    - Modify the recipe details in the popup dialog.
    - Click "Save" to update the recipe.

 3. **Delete a Recipe**:
-   - Select a recipe from the list in the **Search Panel**.
+   - Select a recipe from the list in the Search Panel.
    - Click the "Delete Recipe" button in the toolbar.
    - Confirm the deletion when prompted.

 4. **Search Recipes**:
-   - Enter a keyword or ingredient in the search bar at the top of the **Search Panel**.
+   - Enter a keyword or ingredient in the search bar at the top of the Search Panel.
    - Click the "Search" button to filter recipes.
    - Matching recipes will be displayed in the list below.

 5. **View All Recipes**:
-   - Click the "Show All Recipes" button at the bottom of the **Search Panel** to display all saved recipes.
+   - Click the "Show All Recipes" button at the bottom of the Search Panel to display all saved recipes.

 6. **Save Recipes**:
    - Click the "Save Recipes" button in the toolbar to save your recipes to a file.